tulas75/sdg/README.md

   - Plain Text (.txt)
   - ZIP archives containing any of the above
 - Automatic language detection and generation in the same language as input text
+- Streamlit web interface for easy file upload and dataset generation

 ## Setup